 Allyson specializes in augmentative and alternative communication (AAC) and assistive technology (AT) solutions.
 She is an adjunct lecturer at OSU teaching the AAC class to graduate students since 2013.
 She graduated from Oklahoma State University in 2006 with a Bachelor’s Degree in Communication Sciences and Disorders and from the University of Kansas in 2008 with a Master of Arts in Speech Pathology.
 Allyson worked previously for Pawnee Public Schools serving children ages 3-18.
 Allyson and her husband, Kyle, have three sons, Carter, Callan, and Conley, and a daughter, Claire.

-Austin joined ABLE Tech Device Reutilization Program as the Senior Administrative Support Specialist in February 2022.
+Austin joined the Device Reutilization program team as the Senior Administrative Support Specialist in February 2022.
 He assists individuals with disabilities and their representatives with applying for our program, analyzing applicants’ needs and current inventory to identify appropriate OHCA guidelines that are being met, including monitoring appropriate documentation that has been received.

 Richard Buntin joined the Oklahoma State University Department of Wellness Sponsored Programs in May 2021 as the Fiscal Operations Specialist.
 He received his Bachelor of Science in Accounting from Grand Canyon University.
 Richard has retired from the US Air Force where he served 10 years as an Aircraft Electrical/Environmental Systems Technician and 10 years in Financial Management.
 He lives just outside of Stillwater with his wife and has three children and six grandchildren.